awwalm/FIFAPrediction/README.md

 <hr/>

-[<sup id="fn1">1</sup>](#fn1-back) The FIFA video games consist of several ratings for each player.
+[^1]:  The FIFA video games consist of several ratings for each player.
   The aggregate of a given set of ratings is referred to as the overall rating, which is what this research intends to investigate.
 <br/>
-[<sup id="fn2">2</sup>](#fn2-back) Goalkeeprs are precluded from this report as thier characteristics are completely different from outfield players.
+[^2]:  Goalkeeprs are precluded from this report as thier characteristics are completely different from outfield players.

 <hr/>